pdb0102/MMM-TheEnergyDetective/README.md

 # MMM-TheEnergyDetective
 Magic Mirror Module to display [The Energy Detective (TED)](https://theenergydetective.com/) energy data.

-The module supports several panes and can cycle through them or be configured multiple times to show several at once
+The module supports several panes and can cycle through them or be configured multiple times to show several at once.

 **Pane "summary"**